ctchuang/emacs-goodies/README.md

 - Better occur (`C-c o`)
 - Better imenu with Ido (`C-c i`)
 - Use `S-+` and `S--` to increase/decrease font size on X11 and Mac window mode
-- Support Mac style keys on X11
+- Support Mac style keys (with Command key) on X11